About Oregon Extended

 Item –– A written and/or visual description of a question/problem that a student is expected to solve in order to demonstrate knowledge/skills that are linked to grade level academic content, along with the relevant answer choice options.

-Levels of Independence –– The level of support provided to a student, from Full Physical Support, to Partial Physical, to Verbal/Gestural, to Independent (coded 1 - 4, respectively; used only for training purposes).
+Levels of Independence –– The level of support provided to a student, from Full Physical Support, to Partial Physical, to Verbal/Gestural, to Independent.

 ODE –– Oregon Department of Education: http://www.oregon.gov/ode/